Charles B. Mitchell: Political career

 Mitchell was elected to represent, and then represented, Pontotoc County in the Mississippi House of Representatives in the 1870 and 1871 sessions.
 He was a presidential elector for Winfield Scott Hancock in the 1880 election.
 Mitchell then represented the 20th District in the Mississippi State Senate in the 1882 and 1884 sessions.
 Twice in the 1880s, Mitchell unsuccessfully ran for the Democratic nomination for the U.S. House of Representatives.
 He was elected to the House again for the 1888 session, and served as its Speaker for that term.
 After being elected to fill a vacancy, he served in the House again in the 1894 session.
 He was re-elected to the Senate in 1895 to represent the 31st District for the 1896–1900 term.
 This term was cut short by his death.
 At the time of his death, Mitchell was also serving on the board of trustees of Mississippi Industrial Institute and College.

 Personal life and death

 Mitchell was a member of the Baptist Church.
 His first wife was the former Virginia Dennis.
 They had seven children: Charles D., Jennie (Mitchell) Connelly, Mary (Mitchell) Morphis, Willie, George T., Annie (Mitchell) Gracy, and Fannie.
-After Virginia's death in 1884, Mitchell re-married to San White, with whom he had one child, Ida.
+After Virginia's death in 1884, Mitchell remarried to San White, with whom he had one child, Ida.
 Mitchell's third wife was Pauline (Bayinger) Patterson, with whom he had two children: Victor and Pauline.
 Mitchell died after a short illness on March 3, 1899, in Pontotoc, Mississippi.